omnivector-solutions/license-manager/docs-source/development.rst

 3. license-manager backend

 Once the systems have been successfully deployed you will need to apply the post deployment configurations.
-These configurations include seeding the slurm batch script and fake application, and the fake license server client onto the nodes of the cluster as a final step in configuring the system.
+These configurations will ensure that your slurm cluster has a fake license server client and available licenses to be used by the fake application (which will be run as a batch script).

 Configuring the slurm cluster in LXD
 ************************************